Blanche Ely High School: Sports

 Their mascot is the Mighty Tiger.
 State championships include 2002 in football.
 Blanche Ely Boys Basketball has a total of 9 state championships; in 1993 under Coach Wade Edmond, 2007, 2012, 2013, 2015, 2016, 2018, 2019 with Coach Melvin Randall, & 2025 under Coach J.R.
 McNabb, and 2003 and 2007 in track and field.
 Under the guidance of Coach William F. Boynton Blanche Ely High School won the Class A Florida High School Athletic Association Cross Country Championship in 1968.
 The Cross Country Team finished runners-up in 1969.

 In 1967, Ely met McArthur in the season opener for both teams.
 This, along with another game in Broward County between Fort Lauderdale and Dillard the same night, was the first meeting between white and black teams.

 JROTC

 Blanche Ely High School has an Army Junior Reserve Officers' Training Corps (JROTC) unit.

 Television production

 BETV was a daily newscast that featured anchors, reporters, and special segments that are broadcast throughout the school.
 The newscast won awards twice.
 BETV aired its final episode (Episode #1330) on 7 June 2010.

 Organizations

-Blanche Ely High School provides a wide range of organizations students can get involved in.
-Whether it is to help win scholarships or have a little fun after school.
-These organizations include: SIGMA, The Ladies of Intrigue, Adimu: Men of Excellence, Kiada: Ladies of Distinction, Gentlemen of Influence, French Club, Bandaids, Icon, ESA, Student Government, etc.
+Blanche Ely High School offers a variety of student organizations and extracurricular activities.
+These organizations provide students with opportunities to participate in leadership, academic, cultural, and community-oriented activities outside of the classroom.
+Among the organizations at the school are SIGMA, The Ladies of Intrigue, Adimu: Men of Excellence, Kiada: Ladies of Distinction, Gentlemen of Influence, French Club, Bandaids, ICON, ESA, and Student Government.
+The school’s student organizations encompass a range of interests and activities, including leadership development, academic enrichment, cultural engagement, and student governance.